geoserver/geoserver/doc/en/developer/source/programming-guide/config/index.rst

 Configuration
 =============

-This section provides an overview of GeoSer er configuration including the data directory, catalogue, and resources.
+This section provides an overview of GeoServer configuration including the data directory, catalogue, and resources.

 .. toctree::
    :maxdepth: 1